U.S. Government Publications at the University of Wisconsin-Madison : Statistics

 - National Agricultural Statistics ServiceDatabase provides free public access to reports prepared by the USDA's National Agricultural Statistics Service (NASS) covering various facets of U.S. agriculture -- production and supplies of food and fiber, prices paid and received by farmers, farm labor and wages, farm aspects of the industry.

 - Social ExplorerGenerates reports and maps from population data from the U.S. Census, going back to 1790, and from the Religious Congregations and Membership Study.
 Click "tables" on the left to generate numerical tables.
+UW-Madison license is for three simultaneous users.
 Available for use in campus libraries, or off-campus use by UW-Madison students, faculty, and staff.

 - Statistical Abstract of the United StatesPublication summarizing statistics on the social, cultural, political, and economic organization of the United States.
 It includes a selection of data from many statistical publications, both government and private.
 Free public access is available to 1878-2012 editions; later editions available in campus libraries or off-campus to current UW-Madison students, faculty, and staff.